harshhhhh10/Cybersecurity-Internship-Task-4/README.md

 # Conclusion
-✅ SUCCESSFUL - The firewall rule is working correctly.
-Port 23 is blocked and connections are refused.
+ SUCCESSFUL - The firewall rule is working correctly.
+Port 23 is blocked, and connections are refused.